Pitcairn Islands: Culture

 The once-strict moral codes, which prohibited dancing, public displays of affection, smoking, and consumption of alcohol, have been relaxed.
 Islanders and visitors no longer require a six-month licence to purchase, import, and consume alcohol.
 There is now one licensed café and bar on the island, and the government store sells alcohol and cigarettes.

 Fishing and swimming are two popular recreational activities.
 A birthday celebration or the arrival of a ship or yacht will involve the entire Pitcairn community in a public dinner in the Square, Adamstown.
 Tables are covered in a variety of foods, including fish, meat, chicken, pilhi, baked rice, boiled plun (banana), breadfruit, vegetable dishes, an assortment of pies, bread, breadsticks, an array of desserts, pineapple, and watermelon.

 Paid employees maintain the island's numerous roads and paths.
 As of 2011, the island had a labour force of over 35 men and women.

-Bounty Day is an annual public holiday celebrated on Pitcairn on 23 January to commemorate the day in 1790 when the mutineers arrived on the island in HMS Bounty.
+Bounty Day is an annual public holiday celebrated on Pitcairn on 23 January to commemorate the day in 1790 when the mutineers arrived on the island aboard HMS Bounty.

+Sport

+There is a tennis court on the island.
+The Pitcairn Islands are the only member of the Pacific Community that does not take part in the Pacific Games.
+In 2019, the territory approached the Pacific Games Council about the possibility of membership.

+Australian National Rugby League player Dylan Walker's mother is from Pitcairn.